DanielMFernandes/CCNA_Course_Notes/Course_Notes/REST_APIs.md

 - *Caching* refers to storing data for future use
     - Example :
         - Your computer might cache many elements of a web page so it doesn’t have to retrieve the entire page every time you visit.
 This improves performance for the client and reduces load on the server
-- Not all resources have to be cacheable but cacheable resources MUST be declared as cacheable
+- Not all resources have to be cacheable but cacheable resources must be declared as cacheable

 FOR THE CCNA